Joe Cusimano Undersheriff

 Prior to his appointment as Undersheriff, Cusimano held the position of Assistant Sheriff.
 In that position he was responsible for all criminal operations including Special Operations, Valley, Mountain and Desert Patrol Bureaus.
 His administrative duties included; directing, planning, coordinating, and managing all functions within a major area of assigned responsibility for the San Bernardino County Sheriff’s Department.

 Cusimano also has held the position of Deputy Chief and was responsible for overseeing the Desert Patrol Bureau, which includes the contract cities of Victorville, Apple Valley, Hesperia, Adelanto, Needles, Yucca Valley and 29 Palms.
 This vast desert area also includes Barstow, Baker, Trona, Colorado River and Morongo Stations.

 Cusimano held the position of Captain where he served as Chief of Police for the City of Hesperia and the City of Rancho Cucamonga.
 During his career, as he promoted through the ranks, Cusimano was assigned to over 10 different duty stations, from working patrol in Apple Valley and Victorville to being assigned as a detective in Big Bear and Chino Hills.
 As a sergeant, Cusimano held positions at West Valley Detention Center as well as serving as the department’s range master at the training facility.
 As a lieutenant he was again assigned to the Victorville Station and was the commander of the department’s Internal Affairs division.

-He is a member of several law enforcement organizations, including the California State Sheriff’s Association, the California Peace Officers Association, the California Narcotics Officers Association, the International Association of Chiefs of Police, the National Sheriffs Association and FBI National Academy Associates.
+Undersheriff Cusimano is a member of several professional law enforcement organizations including California Peace Officers Association, California Narcotics Officers Association and is a FBI National Academy Associate.